dbt-labs/docs.getdbt.com/website/docs/guides/orchestration/custom-cicd-pipelines/1-creating-custom-cicd-pipelines.md

 ## Background

 One of the core tenants of dbt is that analytic code should be version controlled.
 This provides a ton of benefit to your organization in terms of collaboration, code consistency, stability, and the ability to roll back to a prior version.
 There’s an additional benefit that is provided with your code hosting platform that is often overlooked or underutilized.
 Some of you may have experience using dbt Cloud’s [webhook functionality](https://docs.getdbt.com/docs/dbt-cloud/using-dbt-cloud/cloud-enabling-continuous-integration) to run a job when a PR is created.
 This is a fantastic capability, and meets most use cases for testing your code before merging to production.
-However, there are circumstances when an organization wants to add a bit to this, like running workflows on every commit (linting), or running workflows after a merge is complete.
-In this article, we will show you how to setup custom pipelines to lint your project, and trigger a dbt Cloud job via the API.
+However, there are circumstances when an organization needs additional functionality, like running workflows on every commit (linting), or running workflows after a merge is complete.
+In this article, we will show you how to setup custom pipelines to lint your project and trigger a dbt Cloud job via the API.

 A note on parlance in this article since each code hosting platform uses different terms for similar concepts.
-From here on out, anytime you see `pipeline` in this article is interchangeable with `action` (GitHub) and `workflow` (GitLab).
-Additionally, the terms `pull request` (PR) and `merge request` (MR) are also used interchangeably.
+From here on out, anytime you see `pipeline` in this article it is interchangeable with `action` (GitHub) and `workflow` (GitLab).
+Additionally, the terms `pull request` (PR) and `merge request` (MR) are also used interchangeably to mean the process of merging one branch into another branch.